SilverFin: Plot

 13 year-old James Bond starts attending Eton College, a prestigious English boarding school, where he makes friends with Indian student Pritpal, the son of a Maharajah, and Chinese student Tommy Chong.
 A few days after the new school year begins, Eton hosts a sporting tournament consisting of three events, all arranged by American businessman Lord Randolph Hellebore, whose son George attends the school but is perceived by other students as a bully.
 During the final event of the tournament, James spots George taking a shortcut, and decides to use it himself in order to win the race.
 This causes George to come third overall in the competition behind a rival student, much to the disgust of his father.

 When the Easter holidays arrive, James travels to Scotland to meet with his aunt Charmian, along with his ailing uncle Max, who is dying from cancer.
-He spends time talking with them, including discusing the death of his parents and his uncle's life as a spy during the Great War, along with learning how to drive Max's car.
+He spends time talking with them, including discussing the death of his parents and his uncle's life as a spy during the Great War, along with learning how to drive Max's car.
 Whilst travelling the country, Bond befriends a Scottish boy named "Red" Kelly, who is searching for his cousin Alfie, after they disappeared when they went out to fish at Loch Silverfin, and Wilder Lawless, a young girl at a local stables.
 James learns Hellebore owns a large stretch of land in Scotland that includes Loch Silverfin, and so teams up with Red to investigate Hellebore's castle estate.
 Arriving on the estate grounds, the pair discover the remains of a Pinkerton detective, who had been killed by eels living in Loch Silverfin.
 Through their possessions, they learn the detective was sent from New York City by Hellebore's distant wife to investigate her husband, on suspicion Hellebore killed his brother Algar, who happened to be her lover.